justdoswift/justdoswift/src/content/blog/termofservice.md

 ## 6. Refunds and Cancellations

 - Due to the nature of digital products, all sales are considered final.
-- Refunds may be offered at our discretion in cases of duplicate purchase, non-delivery, or major technical issues.
+- Refund requests will be considered for issues such as duplicate purchases, delivery failures, or major technical errors.
 - You may cancel subscription services at any time through your account dashboard or by contacting us.

 ---